biobakery/maaslin/README.md

 customize analysis without touching the main MaAsLin engine.
 A generic R script is provided â€œmaaslin_demo2.Râ€ and can be renamed and used for any study.
-The R script can be modified to add quality control or formatting of data, add ecological measurements, affect the MFA visualization, or other changes.
+The R script can be modified to add quality control or formatting of data, add ecological measurements, or other changes.

 # E. Process Flow Overview

-1. Obtain your abundance table.
+1. Obtain your abundance or relative function table.
 2. Obtain your metadata.
 3. Format and combine your abundance table and metadata as a pcl file for MaAsLin.
 4. Create your read.config file.